lukso-network/docs/docs/guides/universal-receiver-delegate/set-default-implementation.md

 };

 const updateUniversalProfileURD = async (vaultURDAddress) => {
-  // create an insatnce of the Universal Profile const universalProfile = new web3.eth.Contract(
+  // create an instance of the Universal Profile const universalProfile = new web3.eth.Contract(
     UniversalProfile.abi,
     universalProfileAddress,